myStphane/GameAndWatchScripts/README.md

 my Game &amp; Watch Script (Backup &amp; retro-go) & other "help" files

 Notes:
-- On any script run, for each option/action, a user key-press is requested, to avoid any miss run actions => user can press Ctrl+C to abort it.
+- On any script run, for each option/action, a user key-press is requested, to avoid any miss run actions => user can press Ctrl+C to abort it
 - Debugger: I use a *ST-Link V2* (Clone) debugger, however, the debugger is always asked to user on script start
 - Game & Watch: I use (actually) a *G&W Super Mario Bros.* version (not the new Zelda one), however, the G&W model type is asked to user on script start